beamer-bridge/beamer/docs/source/running.rst

    Related options: ``--deployment-dir``

-For a detailed explanation of configuration options, see :ref:`config`.
+For a detailed explanation of configuration options, see :ref:`config-agent`.

 .. _deployment-info: